bitwarden/help/_articles/features/blacklisting-uris.md

 ---

 {% callout info %}
-Blacklisting URIs is currently only available for the Bitwarden Android (8.0 Oreo or higher) app.
+Blacklisting URIs is currently only available for Bitwarden Mobile on **Android 8.0 (Oreo)** or higher.
 {% endcallout %}

 Auto-fill relies on the attribution of URIs to Login items.
 If you're unfamiliar with using URIs, brush up using our [Using URIs]({% link _articles/features/uri-match-detection.md %}) article. **Android** users can explicitly blacklist URIs to prevent Bitwarden from offering them for auto-fill.
 To specify URIs to blacklist: